Harriet Hubbard Ayer: Early life

 Harriet Hubbard Ayer was a Chicago socialite who, by necessity, turned away from her privileged world to achieve wealth and success in business at a time when most genteel women did not work.
 She was the daughter of Henry George Hubbard and Juliet Elvira Smith.
 On October 2, 1866, at the age of seventeen, she married Herbert Copeland Ayer, a man fourteen years her senior.

 After separating from Herbert at the end of 1882 she took her two daughters, Hattie and Margaret, and moved to New York City.
 The collapse of the Ayer owned iron business Brown, Bonnell & Co. in 1883, compounded by her mother’s dwindling inheritance, rendered Harriet almost destitute.
 These circumstances provided the critical motivation for her resolve to support herself and her daughters in the style to which they were accustomed.
-In desperation Ayer accepted a job as a saleswoman and interior designer for antique furniture store, Sypher’s.
-On one of her frequent business trips to Europe seeking treasures for clients, she discovered a chemist in Paris who created creams and perfumes.
+In desperation Ayer accepted a job as a saleswoman and interior designer for antique furniture store, Sypher & Co.

+Ayers spent a year in Paris after the 1871 fire she discovered a chemist in Paris who created creams and perfumes.
 Eventually, she bought from him the formula for a face cream that reputedly had been used by the famous French beauty Madame Recamier (1777–1849), and created her own product.

 First career

 In 1886, she launched Recamier Toilet Preparations, Inc., which she managed and marketed by incorporating her own name on the label and writing strategic, innovative advertising copy.
 These actions were dually audacious, especially the use of her family name and crest on her products.
 People of her class were appalled at such indiscretions, but Harriet understood that it actually encouraged women who aspired to a higher social status to purchase her products.
-Her products included creams, balms, scents, brushes, soaps and more which brought in over one million dollars a year.
-She used much of her earnings for interesting advertisements, paid endorsements by famous entertainers, and for advertorials.
+Her products included creams, balms, scents (such as Dear Heart, Mes Fleurs, and Golden Chance), brushes, soaps and more which brought in over one million dollars a year.
+She used much of her earnings for advertisements, paid endorsements by famous entertainers, and advertorials.
 Her advertising acuity led to her commercial success.